0x1Ry4n/Catch-game/README.md

 <ul><li><h2>🛠️ Build:</h2></li></ul>

-Run in vscode with CTRL+SHIFT+B shortcut
+First follow the <a href="https://github.com/rewrking/sfml-vscode-boilerplate"> sfml-vscode-boilerplate </a> installation guide to install SFML and run the project on vscode with CTRL+SHIFT+B shortcut